Sustainable social care programme

 The ethics of sustainable health and social care

-With multidisciplinary bioethics research centre Ethox, SCIE has begun work to devise a framework for decision-making which addresses the ethical challenges posed by a sustainable development approach to health and social care.
+With multidisciplinary bioethics research centre Ethox, SCIE initiated work to devise a framework for decision-making which addresses the ethical challenges posed by a sustainable development approach to health and social care.
 The work spans questions regarding health and environmental inequalities, inter-generational justice, and how to weight different social values in funding and policy decisions.
 The ethics of sustainable health and social care: towards a framework for decision-making is the first ever attempt to tackle the potential ethical dilemmas associated with factoring environmental outcomes into different levels of health and social care decision-making.
 The report reviews the environmental and climate change ethics literatures in conjunction with health and social care ethical principles; it also summarises the deliberations of two expert seminars convened to help devise and review these principles and propose a way forward.

 Climate change, risk and resilience